labmec/dfnMesh/notes/checklist.md

     - [ ] Fracture through a vertex isn't perfect yet... the overlapping of (at least 3) edges coming out of the same vertex needs fixing
   - [ ] Check if face intersection happens too close to rib
   - [ ] Check if face intersection happens too close to vertex
-  - [ ] Use split-case id inside FractureMesh::SplitFaces to define if we're currently in a special case and what should be done about it
+  - [ ] Use split-case id inside FractureMesh::FindFaces to define if we're currently in a special case and what should be done about it
   - [ ] Search for critical cases
     - [ ] Fractures that are almost parallel to mesh plane
     - [ ] Fracture that overlaps mesh plane should not divide anything, but rather incorporate mesh ribs onto its plane to define the fracture outline.